terjeio/grblHAL/drivers/SAMD21/README.md

 ## SAMD21 Driver

+__NOTE:__ This driver has been moved to the [new grblHAL repository](https://github.com/grblHAL/SAMD21), new issues should be opened there.

+---

 __IMPORTANT:__ Arduino version 1.8.11 has breaking changes in the library code that causes compilation to fail.
 Use an earlier version or select another driver for your project.
 See issue #224 for more information.
 Also note that I am __*not*__ going to make a workaround for this since the compilation error is in the shared grblHAL core code.